Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for a Plug Flow Reactor
+                     Derivations of governing equations for a Plug Flow Reactor.
+                     A steady-state reactor channel where typically an ideal gas flows through it at a constant mass flow rate.

 In some cases, Cantera's solver is insufficient to describe a certain configuration.
 In this situation, there are two options for customizing